 Culper Spy Ring Facts: First Operations

-Abraham Woodhull lived in Setauket, but had a sister that lived in New York City.
+Abraham Woodhull lived in Setauket but had a sister that lived in New York City.
 This gave him a natural cover to journey into New York City.
-He would make the trek every couple weeks and during his stay make notes of the British navy, various fortifications, and troop movements.
+He would make the trek every couple of weeks and during his stay make notes of the British navy, various fortifications, and troop movements.
 When he arrived back in Setauket, tradition believes, that Anna Strong would put a black petticoat on her clothesline and this would signal Caleb Brewster.

 During the Spring of 1779, Abraham Woodhull became worried about detection and laid low.
 (Colonel John Graves Simcoe led a mission to capture Woodhull in Setauket that resulted in his father getting beaten.
 Woodhull was in New York) This brought some concern to Tallmadge and Washington, and they began work on the recruitment of another spy for the ring.